title: Vision category: Programming position: 6

 print(markers)

-markers is a Python list of marker objects.
-Which looks like a the following:
+markers is a Python list of "marker objects", which each look like the following:

 [arena Marker 0: 0.856m @0.754 degrees